September 29, 2019

-Results from two MD Anderson-led clinical trials indicate that targeted therapies led to significant improvements in progression-free survival (PFS) and response rates compared to standard of care for women with certain types of breast and ovarian cancers.
+Results from two The University of Texas MD Anderson Cancer Center-led clinical trials indicate that targeted therapies led to significant improvements in progression-free survival (PFS) and response rates compared to the standard of care for women with certain types of breast and ovarian cancers.
 These studies were presented today in Barcelona as late-breaking abstracts at the European Society for Medical Oncology Congress 2019.
-As the data matures, the investigators suggest the trials should change standard of care and improve outcomes for these patients going forward.
+As the data matures, the investigators suggest the trials should change the standard of care and improve outcomes for these patients going forward.

 MEK inhibitor trametinib yields improved response rate and PFS for women with recurrent low-grade serous ovarian cancer